Author bio section

 The sooner you buy, the sooner you’ll begin to accumulate equity (i.e., wealth) by regularly paying down your principal each month and through average appreciation of the property’s value.
 Add that to the tax benefits from the mortgage interest, and the importance of purchasing a home sooner rather than later begins to grow.

-If you take advantage of one of these loans, you can get passed what looked like the burden of mortgage insurance and see the value of homeownership.
+If you take advantage of one of these loans, you can get past what looked like the burden of mortgage insurance and see the value of homeownership.
 Finding the right option for your financial situation is accomplished by going through a complete analysis of your income and credit with a lender.

 Before you do that, review the details, benefits, and drawbacks outlined in this blog post about the most common alternatives to making a 20% down payment.